mtmanning93/craft-front/README.md

 ## Design Thinking

 ### Problem ID

 ---

-For a tradesman there isnt a place for to share work.
-Instagram and Facebook are catered more to 'free-time' social activities.
-It would be beneficial to have platform to share work and related information with other like minded people who can appreciate it.
-Tradesman and manual workers are often very skilled individuals, their work is often taken for granted as they have knowhere to share it.
+Tradesmen and manual workers often lack a dedicated platform to share their work and related information with other like-minded individuals who can appreciate it.
+Social media platforms like Instagram and Facebook are more geared towards free-time social activities and are not ideal for tradesmen.
+This lack of a dedicated platform is unfortunate, as tradesmen are often highly skilled individuals whose work is taken for granted due to the absence of a place to showcase it.

 ### Problem Statement

 ---

-"As a _skilled tradesman_, I would like to have _a place to share work I am proud of_ or updates on a particular project, but I dont know where to share work related content.
+"As a skilled tradesman, I would like to have a place to share work I am proud of or updates on a particular project, but I don't know where to share work-related content.
 Instagram is too social, and LinkedIn seems too corporate.
-This makes me feel _my work is not getting seen or appreciated_ like other industries.
-Where can I share content, to _showcase my skills_ for others to appreciate it."
+This makes me feel my work is not getting seen or appreciated like other industries.
+Where can I share content, to showcase my skills for others to appreciate it."

 ### Site Goals

 ---

-**User Goals** - The user wants the ability to share work and work related updates via a post, to a site with like minded individuals, showcasing their craft and abilities.
+**User Goals** - The user wants the ability to share work and work-related updates via a post, to a site with like-minded individuals, showcasing their craft and abilities.

-**Owner Goals** - To create an environment for people in highly skilled manual jobs to share their work, showcase their skills and have their work appreciated.
+**Owner Goals** - To create an environment for people with highly skilled manual jobs to share their work, showcase their skills, and have their work appreciated.

 ### Brainstorm

 ---

 After establishing the site goals, A brainstorming session was carried out.
 Many